 - Family Medicine Residency – 9 positions/year led by Dr. Michael Macechko, M.D.

-- Internal Medicine Residency – 11 positions/year led by Dr. Thomas Schulz, M.D., Program Director, and Dr. Larry Wright, M.D., Geriatrician and Medical Director of Butterfield Trail Village Clinic.
+- Internal Medicine Residency (Mercy) – 11 positions/year led by Dr. Sarah Assem, M.D., Associate Program Director.

 We have exciting plans on the horizon.
 We hope that if our mission resonates with you that our paths will cross at some point in the future.